veyalla/ehm/README.md

 ```
 The query can be modified to filter to specific devices or modules.

-### Query for alert when message received not same as messages sent upstream
+### Query for alert when messages received not same as messages sent upstream

 *Assumes all received messages are sent upstream.*